martinbarge/demo-site-2021/audio.md

 </script>

 <h3>Javascript Code</h3>
+<p>The following code extracts illustrate how to attach sounds to page elements, using JavaScript.</p>

-<p>First, we create a simple JavaScript function to play sounds:</p>
+<p>First, we need to include this simple JavaScript function to play sounds:</p>

 ```
 <script>